 The Dean of Students assists the university in fulfilling its commitment to educate and serve students with disabilities who qualify for admission.
-The Dean of Students coordinates and provides a variety of academic and support services to students.
+The Dean of Students acts as the University's ADA Coordinator to coordinate and provide a variety of academic and support services to students.
 Richmont's mission is to promote equal educational opportunities and a welcoming spiritual, academic, physical, and social environment for students with disabilities at the Richmont Graduate University.